MD-Raidplaner/Game-SWTOR/README.md

-# Raidplaner - Star Wars: The Old Republic
+# MD-Raidplaner - Star Wars: The Old Republic
-This extension for the [Raidplaner](https://github.com/Daries-dev/Raidplaner-Core) system is specifically designed for **Star Wars: The Old Republic** (SWTOR).
+This extension for the [MD-Raidplaner](https://github.com/MD-Raidplaner/Core) system is specifically designed for **Star Wars: The Old Republic** (SWTOR).

 ## License